 How to setup subwoofer(s)

-It’s extremely unlikely to randomly place a subwoofer and expect it to sound good.
+It’s extremely unlikely that randomly placing a subwoofer will result in good sound.
 Subwoofers require some effort to sound their best.

 Where to place your subwoofer(s)